 Roll down your windows, feel the breeze and prepare for an adventure that’s as vast and varied as the Midwest sky.
 Welcome to our guide on the best Midwest road trips for families, where every turn uncovers a new surprise – be it a agricultural gem in Wisconsin, a construction loving kids’ dream in Illinois, a wonder filled aquarium in Iowa, a cascading waterfall in Minnesota, a sandy dune in Michigan, a bustling speedway in Indiana, or a majestic arch in Missouri.

 As we journey through these seven states, we’ll discover that the Midwest is not just “fly-over” country.
-No, my friends, it’s drive-through country!
-Buckle up, grab your snacks, and let’s hit the road.
+It’s drive-through country!
+Buckle up, let’s hit the road with our tried and true list of family-friendly Midwest road trips.

 Sheboygan to Mackinac Island